How To Potty Train Your Puppy

 So you’ve just got a new puppy — you’ve gotten them the comfiest bed ever and their dedicated toy bin is bursting with tons of things to play with.

-But before all the fun starts, you’re probably thinking about one very important step to a well-adjusted dog: house training.
+But before all the fun starts, you’re probably thinking about one very important step to a well-adjusted dog: potty training.

 You’ve heard the horror stories, and if this is your first puppy you may even be a little nervous, but all you need is a little strategy, some patience and probably a few cans of urine destroyer to get the job done.